 Streamline your cooking with these essential tools knives and gadgets you'll want to have (or give as welcomed gifts) for making healthy food at home.

-So, what small tools are really essential in a scratch cooking, eat-in kitchen?
-We know there are gadgets and gizmos to fill entire stores that include 20-foot high walls of tools – but how many are really needed?
+We know there are tons of gadgets - enough to fill entire stores that include 20-foot high walls of tools - but how many are really needed?

 It's a great question, especially for those of us who are wanting to simplify our lives and routines.
 It's not easy or fun to cook if you don't have the tool you need - but it's equally frustrating if you have so much stuff that it's hard to find what you need.